The Mayor's Office for Economic Opportunity311

 Getting Out & Staying Out (GO/SO) aimed to reduce the recidivism rate of formerly incarcerated young men by assisting them in completing their high school education (i.e., HSE), acquiring job skills, finding meaningful employment, and enrolling in higher education.

 GO/SO's programmatic implementation was divided into various on- or off-island activities, each contributing to the program's comprehensive mentoring approach to transitioning participants to their communities and helping them gain stability in their lives.
-On-island activities include outreach and recruitment, transitional planning, one-on-one counseling, court involvement, and the correspondence program.
-Off-island, center-based activities include coach support, individual counseling, vocational training, career management, and educational referrals.
+On-island activities included outreach and recruitment, transitional planning, one-on-one counseling, court involvement, and the correspondence program.
+Off-island, center-based activities included coach support, individual counseling, vocational training, career management, and educational referrals.
 This program is currently inactive.

 Model Education: Supportive Basic Skills Program